dlcorporation/openbazaar/CONTRIBUTING.md

 1. The change **fixes one problem** and not multiple problems.
 Or that it introduces one feature, not multiple.
 If the pull request can be split up to multiple ones, we'll ask you to do so.
+If it's one big feature, you may want to split it up into several pull requests introducing it partially so that reviews can be expedited.

 1. **The change is architecturally sound.** We want to keep our code organized based on correct software design principles and maintain modularity,